UK Secretary of State: Mojahedin Assets still frozen in EU and UK

 The specific Council Decision of December 2005 annulled by the Court has been replaced by a subsequent Council Decision of May 2006.
 The EU-wide asset freeze against MeK is therefore still in force.
-The EU keeps all its terrorist asset freezing decisions under regular review.
+The EU keeps its entire terrorist asset freezing decisions under regular review.

 The assets of this group are also frozen under UK domestic law.
 This is not affected by the CFI judgement, which is a technical decision on EU procedures.
 The Court did not rule on the substantive question as to whether the MeK is a terrorist group.

 William Hague (Richmond (Yorks), Conservative) | Hansard source